College Basketball Top 25: Gonzaga or Ohio State at No. 1?

 They have to.

 But they should not matter in weekly rankings.
 Those are supposed to determine who are the best teams in the sport at this very moment.
-By definition, the best team is the one that would be favored to win a game played on a neutral court against every other college basketball team in the country, and the outcome of a game that comes down to a final possession will have a negligible impact on those projections.
+By definition, the best team is the one that would be favored to win a game played on a neutral court against every other college basketball team in the country.
+Anyone with any analytical sense or basketball IQ will understand that the outcome of a game that comes down to a final possession will have a negligible impact on spreads, KenPom projections and the things that are infinitely smarter than some person with an opinion.

-I’m reminded of one of my favorite Brad Stevens moments in this clip.
+I’m reminded of one of my favorite Brad Stevens moments, seen in the clip below.
 Watch him at the end of this insane finish.
 As Roosevelt Jones is making the game-winning shot, he’s calmly turning and walking up the floor to shake Mark Few’s hand.

 Butler guard Rotnei Clarke was asked about this.